dannic145/Diffie-Hellman-Key-Exchange-with-AES-GCM-Encryption-and-MITM-Simulation/README.md

 ## Security Notes

 - The small prime (`p = 23`) used in the example output is for readability only.
 A real implementation requires a cryptographically large prime (2048-bit minimum).
-- This project does **not** include public key authentication, so the DH exchange itself is vulnerable to an active MITM who replaces public values — a gap intentionally left open for discussion.
+- This project does **not** include public key authentication, so the DH exchange itself is vulnerable to an active MITM who replaces public values, a gap intentionally left open for discussion.
 - AES-GCM nonces must never be reused under the same key.
-Ensure proper nonce management in any production-derived code.
+Ensure proper nonce management in any production derived code.

 ---